klsharp06/comp2850-hci-starter/wk06/src/wk6-lab1-html-css-htmx.md

 Modern web development often defaults to client-heavy JavaScript frameworks (React, Vue, Angular).
 While powerful, these approaches can create accessibility barriers:
 - Screen readers struggle with dynamically-rendered content
 - Keyboard navigation breaks when focus management is incorrect
-- Users with JavaScript disabled (corporate firewalls, data-saving modes) lose functionality
+- Customers with JavaScript disabled (corporate firewalls, data-saving modes) lose functionality
 - Development complexity increases, making accessibility fixes expensive to retrofit

 **Server-first architecture** inverts this model: the server renders complete, semantic HTML that works *without* JavaScript.
 We then add HTMX as a **progressive enhancement layer** to improve interactivity without sacrificing the baseline experience.